-You run a greater risk by unknowingly recruiting a person with a conviction.
-It’s the ones you don’t yet know about who could cause concern.
-By using a transparent process you will make it safe for candidates to disclose their criminal record.
+A person who willingly discloses a criminal record is someone who wants to move on positively with their life.
+A fair and transparent recruitment process you will make it safe for candidates to disclose their criminal record.
 Ensuring a full and frank exchange of information leads to informed decisions and professional risk reduction.

 Myth – It’ll cause problems for our insurance

 The first thing to be clear about is that you don’t need to disclose spent convictions to insurers.
 For most roles, you won’t even know if your employees have got a spent conviction.
 For those roles where you ask about spent convictions and you’ve employed the person, you do not need to pass this information on to your insurers.
 Indeed, if you do, it could cause you problems under data protection legislation.

 If you’re employing somebody with unspent convictions, you should check with your insurer.
 Most insurance companies only ask about the unspent convictions of the directors of the company.
 However, insurance law is underpinned by a principle of utmost good faith, which means that you should volunteer any information that a reasonable insurer may may regard as a material fact.
 On this basis, most insurers would expect that an employer would disclose to their insurer an employee’s previous convictions.
 In practice, it is unlikely that your insurer will judge that the convictions of a small number of individuals causes your policy problems.